download.png

 Accolades

-Designer of The Year (Parsons), Finalist
+Parsons Designer of The Year, Finalist

-Golden Thimble Award from Maryann Restivo
+Parsons Golden Thimble Award from Maryann Restivo

 Gap, Inc. Scholarship Award and Internship, Women’s Division